teambit/docs/docs/getting-started/create-workspace.md

 The Bit [Workspace](/workspace/overview) is where components you build and compose components.
 You can use the `new` command to get started with with a new workspace template and some base components or [initialized on an existing project](/getting-started/start-from-existing-project/init-workspace-on-existing-project/general-purpose).

-## Using Templates
+You can start with an empty project or a predefined template.

-To see a list of available workspaces templates, run `bit templates`.
-The Workspace templates are only available when ran outside of a Bit Workspace.
+To see a list of templates, run `bit templates`:

 ```bash
 bit templates